 That’s the overview.
 Now let’s look at what this would mean in greater detail:

 I. A Very Broad 20% Goods & Services Tax, or GST

-This is a very broad value-added tax on all goods and service.
+This is a very broad tax on all goods and service, but one that allows businesses to deduct all relevant expenses, including payroll.
+It is thus more like business cashflow tax than a conventional VAT.
 It includes salaries (like a payroll tax) and the realized increase in value from the sale of investments (like a capital gains tax).

 For purposes of discussion, I am going to stipulate that:

 - The rate for this tax will be 20%, without exception.
 (This is roughly equivalent to a national 10% sales tax.)

 - There are no exemptions or reduced rates for education, health care, clothing, food, or other things.
 (Yes, this is extremely regressive.
 We will deal with that in other ways.
 See the section on the CTC, below.)